modeset/-deprecated-utensils/app/assets/utensils/polyfills/readme.md

 ## Background Image
-Draws a background image to an element, mainly used for gradients (supports up to 9 background image parameters) This does not support the old webkit linear gradient.
+Draws a background image to an element, mainly used for gradients, by passing a list of comma separated values.
+This does not support the old webkit linear gradient.

-##### Arguments
-- `$bgi-n` The background image properties to apply

 ```sass
 .element